KensingtonOscupant/hv-praesenzen/README.md

 # Determining the minimum base capital present at Annual Shareholders' Meetings (ASMs) based on ASM reports with GPT-4

 ## Description
-This project analyzes the minimum base capital present in ASMs of German companies.
-It has achieved a 98.4% accuracy on a test set sampled from at least one report of all the 178 companies evaluated.
+This project evaluates the minimum base capital in Annual Shareholder Meetings (ASMs) of German companies, achieving 98.4% accuracy.
+The test set, representing a comprehensive sample, includes one report from each of the 178 companies assessed, drawn from a pool of approximately 3700 reports.

 ## Features
 - Processing PDF reports to extract relevant data.